 Lisa Tiernan, NT

-I completed year 12 and started work in 2015, part time for the Northern Territory Government in an Admin Support role.
-Some of my duties include scanning private confidential folders, checking that there is milk in the fridge, and making name badges for new staff.
-I love my job and helping my work colleagues.
+Some of her duties include scanning private confidential folders, checking that there is milk in the fridge, and making name badges for new staff.
+Lisa loved her job and helping her work colleagues.

 Michael Cox, QLD